elk-git/elk-animplayer/README.md

 > This is essential in finding new animations, yet nothing about this can be found on github nor cfx.
 Just one script thats outdated, hence why i created this.

 This script is free to use, but not to publish as your own.
-If you are having any questions or issues, please raise them here on github issues, and ill or others will assist you!
+If you are having any questions or issues, please raise them here on github, and ill or others will assist you!